Zitao-Shuai/Zitao-shuai.github.io/index.md

 ## Research Interests

 - **AI for Science**
-- **AI for Healthcare**
 - **Trustworthy AI**
 - **Multimodal representation learning**

-My research interests are in trustworthy machine learning and AI for social goods, especially in leveraging real-world multi-modal data to provide trustworthy solutions for healthcare problems.
+My research interests are in trustworthy machine learning and AI for science, especially in leveraging real-world multi-modal data to provide trustworthy solutions for healthcare problems.
 These interests have drawn me to explore two main research questions:

 - **Trustworthy Healthcare AI**: How can we ensure the trustworthiness of the healthcare AI models, to provide reliable, fair, transparent, and robust outputs?
-- **Multi-modal AI for Social Goods**: How can we leverage heterogeneous multi-modal data to better model practical AI for social good tasks, especially digital healthcare domain?
+- **Multi-modal AI for Science**: How can we leverage heterogeneous multi-modal data to better model practical AI for scientific tasks, especially digital healthcare domain?

 ## News
 - **[Mar.
 2025]** A white book for Large-Scale AI in Telecom I have participated in released!
 - **[Feb.
 2025]** 1 paper accepted in Nature Scientific Data!
-- **[Jun.
+- **[Jan.
 2025]** 1 paper accepted in ICLR2025!
 - **[Dec.
 2024]** 1 paper accepted in AAAI2025!
 - **[Aug.
 2024]** 1 paper accepted in IEEE Journal of Selected Topics in Signal Processing!
 - **[Jun.
 2024]** 1 paper accepted in MICCAI2024!